isomerpages/govtech-stp/_rgl-malaysia/01c-rgl-faq.md

 - Produce the MyTravelPass issued by the Malaysia Immigration Department which confirms that he/she was granted approval to travel under the Singapore-Malaysia RGL to ICA at Singapore Immigration;
 - Do not have a travel history in the past 14 days to Sabah.-->

-All travellers entering Singapore from 22 November 2020, 2359 hours, who have a travel history in the past 14 days to Malaysia will now be required to serve a 14-day Stay-Home Notice (SHN) at dedicated SHN facilities (with no opt-out option).
+Singapore-based travellers returning from their travel on the Singapore- RGL will be subjected to the prevailing Stay Home Notice (SHN) policy applicable to incoming travellers to Singapore from Germany/Indonesia/Japan/**Malaysia**, which includes 14-day SHN at dedicated SHN facilities and a COVID-19 PCR swab test before the end of the SHN.
+Travellers will pay for the cost of the 14-day SHN and the PCR swab test.
+For more information about the SHN issued by ICA, please refer [here](/health/shn)

-You may wish to refer [here](/health/shn) for the latest details and updates on border control measures as well as <https://www.ica.gov.sg/covid-19/ArrivalSG> for information on the prevailing health measures for inbound travellers.
+You may also wish to refer [here](/health/shn) for the latest details and updates on border control measures as well as https://www.ica.gov.sg/covid-19/ArrivalSG for information on the prevailing health measures for inbound travellers.

-Please disregard the electronic SHN which you may receive via email upon submission of the Electronic Health Declaration through ICA’s SG Arrival Card e-Service, provided that the conditions above are met.
-If the above conditions are not met, travellers will be subjected to the prevailing health regulations in Singapore upon arrival in Singapore, including the requirement to serve SHN.
-For more information about the SHN issued by ICA, please refer [here](/health/shn) .
+#### 14. Do I have to take a COVID-19 test in Germany/Indonesia/Japan/Malaysia/ROK before I return to Singapore?

+There are currently no requirements for RGL travellers to take another COVID-19 test in Germany/Indonesia/Japan/Malaysia/ROK before returning to Singapore.

-#### 14. Do I have to pay for my COVID-19 medical bills if I am found to have COVID-19 upon return from Malaysia?
+#### 15. Do I have to pay for my COVID-19 medical bills if I am found to have COVID-19 upon return from Malaysia?

 Singapore Citizens, Permanent Residents and Long-Term Pass Holders who depart Singapore on or after 27 March 2020 will be responsible for charges for COVID-19 treatment if onset of symptoms develop within 14 days of their return to Singapore.